Leerink Partners: History

-In 2021, SVB acquired media and telecom research company MoffettNathanson LCC.
-Further, SVB Leerink was rebranded as SVB Securities LLC.
+In 2021, SVB Leerink was rebranded as SVB Securities LLC.
 In 2021, the firm also expanded its leadership within the financial sponsor and leveraged finance sector and added five senior bankers to its healthcare services franchise.

 Following the collapse of Silicon Valley Bank in March 2023, the management of SVB Securities planned to buy back their firm from the parent group.
 On March 17, 2023, SVB Securities' parent company filed for Chapter 11 bankruptcy, but SVB Securities itself was not included in the Chapter 11 filing.

 In June 2023, SVB Financial Group agreed to sell SVB Securities in a management buyout led by the latter's CEO, Leerink.
 The deal, backed by funds managed by the Baupost Group, includes $55 million in cash besides repayment of $26 million in debt and assumption of other liabilities.
-MoffettNathanson LLC was not included in the sale.
 In July 2023, the buyout was approved in bankruptcy court, and SVB Securities was renamed to Leerink Partners.

 In the same year, Leerink Partners opened an office in Miami.

-Following its SVB demerger, Leerink Partners initiated an enterprise data program to streamline operations, modernized its data center, and reassessed its office footprint to ensure future growth.
-According to an October 2024 article from FinTech Magazine, the company also partnered with the consulting firm Element22 to design a multi-year enterprise data program.

 In 2025, Tom Davidson, founding partner of PJT Partners, joined Leerink Partners as co-president and co-head of global investment banking.
 The firm also announced plans to open a London office in 2025.